alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

 With Azure Policy, create a policy to accept only VNets with the tag "Color:Red" and "VNet" in the name.
 This policy will accept VNetA, VNetB and VNetC, but reject the Unscoped_VNet and VNt.

+Policies can be applied to a subscription or management group, and must always be defined _at or above_ the level they're created.
+Only virtual networks within a policy scope are added to a Network Group.

 1. Define the conditional statement and store it in a variable.
 > [!NOTE]
 > It is recommended to scope all of your conditionals to only scan for type `Microsoft.Network/virtualNetwork` for efficiency.